IlyaKavaleu/ToDoWoo/README.md

 ![createtodo_2](https://github.com/IlyaKavaleu/Small-To-Do-List/assets/97099564/334d7380-16ec-413c-9acd-aa806459f032)

-3. –A generated block with a task.
+3. - A generated block with a task.
 Working with the task block.
 The block of each task contains information: Name; Description; A priority; Task state change menu.